Sigill/instrmt/README.md

 ## Usage

-Instrmt API is disabled by default (the macros are no-op, linking to `libinstrmt` is not required).

-It is enabled by defining the `INSTRMT_ENABLE` compilation option.
+Instrmt API can be disabled (rendering the macros are no-op, and linking to `libinstrmt` not required) by defining the `INSTRMT_DISABLE` compilation option.

 The instrumentation engine to use must be specified by the `INSTRMT_ENGINE` environment variable.
 When undefined, the overhead should be minimal.